(Originally posted on 6 April 2021.)

-The Esterbrook Purse or Pastel pen, were produced with women in mind, they were smaller, dainty, and designed to fit in a purse.
+The Esterbrook Purse or Pastel pen was produced with women in mind, they were smaller, dainty, and designed to fit in a purse.
 The initial pens were made between 1954 and 1957.
-These Pastel pens were constructed using a much softer plastic, today they are usually found with cracks in the cap and their color is faded.
-The object of this project was “cherry” when I got it, so I gave it to my wife as a Christmas present along with a sweet bullet journal (160gsm paper) so she could use a fountain pen, markers, etc without the bleed through associated with the cheap stuff we call paper.
+These Pastel pens were constructed using a much softer plastic, today they are usually found with cracks in the cap, and their color is faded.
+The pen in this tale was “cherry” when I got it, so I gave it to my wife as a Christmas present along with a sweet bullet journal (160gsm paper) so she could use a fountain pen, markers, etc without the bleed-through associated with the cheap stuff we call paper.
 This is where the trouble begins, the pen was stored in a cute little bag that somehow ended up on the floor (I blame the cats) and our dog thought she would try it out as a new chew toy.
-Fortunately, she wasnt impressed.
+Fortunately, she wasn’t impressed.

-CYA announcement; do not do this and if you choose to ignore my warning please don’t do it to anything of value.
+Do not do as I do, but if you choose to ignore my warning please don’t do it with a pen of value.

-Fortunately, she managed to miss the nib, the clip, the cap ring and both jewels.
-Also she didn’t put any holes completely through the plastic.
+She managed to miss the nib, the cap clip, the cap ring, and both jewels.
+And, she didn’t put any holes completely through the plastic.
 I’ve read in numerous blogs, where people have used hairdryers to loosen the nib section from the barrel, knowing this plastic is a lot softer and more pliable maybe it could be leveraged to soften the plastic and remove the teeth marks.

-Beginning with the damage to the barrel at the lever, this type of pen uses a snap ring system to hold the lever mechanism in place.
-When the lever pulled up it will actuate a J-bar which compresses the ink sac thus allowing ink to be drawn into the sac – think eye dropper.
+Beginning with the damage to the barrel at the lever, this type of pen uses a snap ring system to hold the fill lever mechanism in place.
+When the lever is engaged it will actuate a J-bar which compresses the ink sac thus when released ink is drawn into the sac.

-Lets start by removing and inspecting the nib section, hah no damage to the section, nib or the ink sac.
+Let’s start by removing and inspecting the nib section, confirming there is no damage to the section, nib, or ink sac.
 Using forceps I easily removed the J-bar, and now it is time to focus on the lever.
 Remember, there is a bite mark that appears to have grazed the mechanism and partially displace the snap ring.
-Normally, a lever is removed by raising to the 45 degree angle and pushing forward, but in this case that wasn’t possible.
-I managed to raise the lever and pulled it backwards.
-The snap ring popped out of the slot with a loud snap (pun intended).
-Turned the lever to the right until it lined up with the slot in the barrel and out it came snap ring and all, everything looks good.
+Normally, a lever is removed by raising it 45-degree then pushing forward, but in this case, that wasn’t possible.
+I managed to manipulate the lever until it and the snap ring came out, everything looks good.

-Next I got out an old hairdryer we use for crafting and started intermittently applying medium heat to the barrel.
-After a couple minutes the plastic started feeling hot, so I inserted a dental instrument into the barrel down to the damaged area, and began rotating the tool so that the curved side would press against the indentation.
-This I did until I succeeded in pushing out the damaged area.
-Then I began the process of sanding the barrel to remove the residual mark.
-The process is progressive, starting with 1000 grit paper, which will remove the bite marks then progressing to 2000, 3000, 5000 and finally 7000 grit paper leaving a perfectly smooth surface.
-The process removed all evidence of bite marks, and scratches.
-Now we reinstall the lever and snap clip, the J-bar and the nib section.
+Using the crafting hairdryer, I started intermittently applying medium heat to the barrel.
+After a couple minutes the plastic felt hot, so I inserted a dental instrument into the barrel.
+At the damaged area, I began rotating the tool so that the curved side of the instrument would press against the indentation.
+This I did until I succeeded in pushing out the tooth-mark.
+Next, I sanded the barrel removing the residual mark.
+The process is progressive, starting with 1000 grit paper, which will remove significant damage then progressing to 2000, 3000, 5000, and finally, 7000 grit paper leaving a perfectly smooth surface.
+The process removed all evidence of bite marks and scratches.
 Looking good!

 Wait I have an idea!
 (Oh no, not again)